BetterCloud/vault-java-driver/README.md

 should represent non-breaking changes.
 The third number represents any very minor bugfix patches.

 * **3.1.0 (IN PROGRESS)**:  Adds support for the LDAP Auth Backend.
 Adds "revoke-self" capability for auth tokens.
 Cleans up issues with the new Docker-based integration test suite.
+Updates all dependencies to their latest versions (including switching to Vault 0.8.3 for integration testing).

 * **3.0.0**: This is a breaking-change release, with several updates.
   * **API changes**: